yuji3w/ladybug/README.md

 What does this mean?

 It has four axes --- X,Y,Z, and rotational.
-It is motorized --- Each of these axes is powered by steper motors, and controlld via arduino or raspberry pi.
-In the current version, the motors and frames are largely sources from optical disk drives.
+It is motorized --- Each of these axes is powered by stepper motors, and controlled via arduino or raspberry pi.
+In the current version, the motors and frames are sourced from optical disk drives.
 It is a microscope --- or, rather, it carries a USB microscope along one axis.
 The other one to three axes move a sample of interest.
 It is meant to be affordable and accessible.
 Anyone can build a Ladybug, and in fact, the first one was built largely out of discarded trash.
 We have hobbyists, students, and teachers in mind.